-6.6.
-Reporting to the Governors Health and Safety Committee
+7.6.
+Reporting to the Health and Safety Committee

-Details of all accidents, incidents or dangerous occurrences (events that do not cause harm but do have the potential to cause injury or ill health) which could result in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7) are provided to the schools Health and Safety Committee, or equivalent.
+Details of all accidents, incidents or dangerous occurrences (events that do not cause harm but do have the potential to cause injury or ill health) which could result in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7) are provided to the schools Health and Safety Committee.
 The Committee will be advised of issues and trends and of measures that can be implemented to prevent reoccurrence.
 The Committee will ensure that all actions are taken to prevent any reoccurrence, so far as is reasonably practicable.

-6.7.
+7.7.
 Pupil Medications

-Information on pupils who have specific medical requirements e.g. asthmatics, epileptics, is kept on the schools CPOMS system and made available electronically to the necessary staff.
+Information on pupils who have specific medical requirements e.g. asthmatics, epileptics, is kept on the school server and made available to the necessary staff.